cosinekitty/astronomy/source/js/README.md

 <a name="EquatorialCoordinates"></a>

 ## EquatorialCoordinates
-Holds right ascension, declination, and distance of a celestial object.

 **Kind**: global class
+**Brief**: Holds right ascension, declination, and distance of a celestial object.
 **Properties**

 | Name | Type | Description |